CWallace23/cwallace23.github.io/_posts/2025-06-04-collaborative-research-project.md

 Presentations about the process and the results at CETL-MSOR, September 2025;
 Durham's Teaching and Learning Conference, September 2025;
-and the Department's Research Day, September 2025.
+the Department's Research Day, September 2025;
+and Liverpool's Education seminar (upcoming).